The Iron Lady: Wonderfully, Conservatively Subversive

 Put Politics Aside and Enjoy Tina Fey

-Turn on the television for commentary on who’s who in the wedding processional, go to Facebook for your closest thousand friends’ thoughts about the oh-so-traditional dress, and go to Twitter for info on William’s kissing ...
+Turn on the television for commentary on who’s who in the wedding processional, go to Facebook for your closest thousand friends’ thoughts about the oh-so-traditional dress, and go to Twitter for info on William’s kissing his bride twice ...

 It May be a British Thing, But ...

 Andrew, Rush Limbaugh joked on his show that if the Palace’s “Knights of the Garter” explanation was true, then President Clinton would’ve been invited.